 In image classification, a supervised machine learning algorithm looks at the input image and predicts a class label of that image (binary or multi-class).

 For example, a binary dog classifier algorithm will predict dog or no-dog class label for a given input image.

 Image Classification with Localization:

 Classification and classification with localization usually have one object in the image.
 However, in object detection problem, the input image may have multiple objects of different types.
-These three problem are closely related to each other as we move from classification to classification with localization and to object detection.
+These three problems are closely related to each other as we move from classification to classification with localization and object detection.

-In computer vision, object detection has made huge progress over last decade, especially in applications such as face recognition, video surveillance, vehicle detection, online image classification, object detection in manufacturing industry etc.
+In computer vision, object detection has made massive progress over the last decade, especially in applications such as face recognition, video surveillance, vehicle detection, online image classification, object detection in the manufacturing industry, etc.